chinnanj666/blockchain-project/README.md

 # Simple Blockchain Implementation in Python

 This is a simple implementation of a blockchain in Python, built from scratch.
-The project aims to demonstrate the fundamental concepts of blockchain technology including blocks, hashing, proof of work, and decentralized consensus.
+The project aims to demonstrate the fundamental concepts of blockchain technology including blocks, hashing, proof of work, and decentralized.

 ![Blockchain](https://github.com/user-attachments/assets/9bb730a5-2aa9-4c35-880d-dcd2e2dac2e3)
 )